To help us monitor and limit building density, please note the following about entering and exiting 415 Main and the Stanley Building:

 Please try to limit your need to eat onsite.
 If you do need to eat while onsite:

-- If you are eating indoors, eat alone in an office with the door closed.
+- If you are eating indoors, eat alone in an enclosed space (an office, small conference room, or huddle room) with the door closed.
 This means no one else should be in the same room, even if they are six feet away.
-If you need help finding an office to eat in, talk to your Quarterback.
+If you need help finding a space to eat in, please talk to your Quarterback.

 - Open spaces and large conference rooms will still be available for Broadies to work and to use for touchdown space but eating will no longer be permitted in these areas.